Stay in touch

 Some people benefit from switching to a different hormone therapy.
 For example, it may be possible to switch to another aromatase inhibitor to see if your pain improves, or some people might be offered the drug tamoxifen as an alternative.

 If the pain is severe, it may be helpful to see a pain management specialist at a pain clinic.

 You may have menopausal symptoms such as hot flushes, sweating, sleep disturbance, vaginal irritation such as dryness and itching, and reduced libido (sex drive).
 Many people find that symptoms improve over time.

-Some people feel low or depressed.
+Many people feel low or depressed.
 It can be difficult to know whether this is because of the medication or other reasons such as menopausal symptoms or dealing with the diagnosis of cancer.

 Talk to your GP or treatment team about how to manage a change in mood.
 Some people find counselling or mindfulness helpful.
 Others find exercise improves their mood.
 Your GP or specialist can refer you for counselling or may suggest you take an antidepressant drug.